react-native-webrtc/react-native-webrtc/README.md

 ## Example Projects

-We have some very basic examples included in the [examples](./examples) directory.
+We have some very basic example projects included in the [examples](./examples) directory.
-Don't worry though, there are plans to include a much more broader example with backend included.
+Don't worry, there are plans to include a much more broader example with backend included.

 ## Community

 Come join our [Discourse Community](https://react-native-webrtc.discourse.group/) if you want to discuss any React Native and WebRTC related topics.
 Everyone is welcome and every little helps.

 ## Related Projects

 Looking for extra functionality coverage?
 The [react-native-webrtc](https://github.com/react-native-webrtc) organization provides a number of packages which are more than useful when developing Real Time Communication applications.

-## Acknowledgements

-This project exists thanks to all the [people](https://github.com/react-native-webrtc/react-native-webrtc/graphs/contributors) who contribute.
-Special thanks to [Wan Huang Yang](https://github.com/oney/) for creating the first version of this package and [Saúl Ibarra Corretgé](https://github.com/saghul) for keeping the project updated with the latest stable WebRTC revisions.